openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 * We recommend some form of Debian distro (Ubuntu is the most common) for consistency with the Raspbian and jubilinux environments we use on the Pi and Edison for OpenAPS

 **Step 2: Install oref0 on the cloud VM**
-* After VM setup, do this: `curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-packages.sh | bash -`.
+* A. After VM setup, do this: `curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-packages.sh | bash -`.
 If the install was successful, the last line will say something like: `openaps 0.1.5  (although the version number may have been incremented)`.
 If you do not see this or see error messages, try running it multiple times.
 It will not hurt to run this multiple times.
-* Install the jq package: `sudo apt-get install jq`
+* B. Install the jq package: `sudo apt-get install jq`
-* Pull/clone the latest oref0 dev branch by running: `mkdir -p ~/src; cd ~/src && git clone -b dev git://github.com/openaps/oref0.git || (cd oref0 && git checkout dev && git pull); cd`
+* C. Pull/clone the latest oref0 dev branch by running: `mkdir -p ~/src; cd ~/src && git clone -b dev git://github.com/openaps/oref0.git || (cd oref0 && git checkout dev && git pull); cd`
-* And install the oref0 dev branch: `cd ~/src/oref0 && git checkout dev && sudo npm run global-install`
+* D. And install the oref0 dev branch: `cd ~/src/oref0 && git checkout dev && sudo npm run global-install`

 **Step 3: Create a profile.json with your settings**
 * A. Create a myopenaps and settings directory. `mkdir -p ~/myopenaps/settings`
 * B. Change into that directory: `cd ~/myopenaps/settings`.
 * C. Create a profile file by typing `nano profile.json`.
 Copy and paste the example below, but input your information from your pump.
 Change the basal profile times to match yours (updating minutes to match - minutes from midnight, not duration of basal), and add more entries if needed.
 Be sure that all of the } lines in basalprofile have a comma after them, *except* the last one.
 ```
 {
   "min_5m_carbimpact": 3,